-8-week summer intensive, fully online
+8.5 week summer data science intensive, fully online

-- Syllabus: Summer 2019 Data Science Syllabus
+- Syllabus: Summer 2022 Data Science Syllabus

 - FAQ: Frequently Asked Questions for Students

 - Online Office Hours: DS Office Hour Schedule (sample subject to change)

 ☀️Contact your campus LACOL liaison listed in the table below☀️

 |This class is generously supported by DataCamp for the Classroom.
 Enrolled students will have full access to DataCamp videos and exercises for 6 months during and after the summer term.|

 Meet the Summer Course Instructors (Course Staff Bios):